kev-ye/42_cub3D/new_cub3d/README.md

 Program are tested in Macos.

 ## To_do
- - [x] parser map: note: use split is better
+ - [x] parser part: note: use split is better
  - [x] mlx part: done
  - [x] raycasting part: done
  - [ ] run in linux